framed-data/overseer/README.md

 ## Installation

-Conformity is available on Clojars, and can be included in your leiningen `project.clj` by adding the following to `:dependencies`:
+Overseer is available on Clojars, and can be included in your leiningen `project.clj` by adding the following to `:dependencies`:

 ```clj
 [io.framed/overseer "0.2.1"]